yishunlu-222/AnACor2.0/README.md

 	scipy==1.10.1
 	numpy==1.24.4
 	PyYAML==6.0.1l
+	*GCC>=11.0
 Before running AnACor2.0, please make sure DIALS (version >=3.16) is installed https://dials.github.io/installation.html.
 AnACor needs to combine DIALS to finish data-scaling.
+*If your GCC is lower than 11, GSL for interpolation is incompatible with AnACor, so you can't use Gridding method.
 ## Installation

 #### How to install